SMTorg/smt/doc/_src_docs/surrogate_models/kpls.rst

 Both absolute exponential and squared exponential kernels are available for KPLS model.
 More details about the KPLS approach could be found in these sources [2]_.

+For automatic selection of the optimal number of components, the adjusted Wold's R criterion is implemented [3]_.

 ..
 [1] Wold, H., Soft modeling by latent variables: the nonlinear iterative partial least squares approach, Perspectives in probability and statistics, papers in honour of MS Bartlett, 1975, pp. 520--540.

 ..
 [2] Bouhlel, M. A. and Bartoli, N. and  Otsmane, A. and Morlier, J., Improving kriging surrogates of high-dimensional design models by Partial Least Squares dimension reduction, Structural and Multidisciplinary Optimization, Vol. 53, No. 5, 2016, pp. 935--952.

+..
+[3] B. Li, J. Morris, and E. Martin.
+Model selection for partial least squares regression.Chemometrics and Intelligent Laboratory Systems, 64(1):79–89, 2002.
+ISSN 0169-7439.

 Usage
 -----